AnotherTerm-docs

 If no <string> is provided, the stdin is used.

 The clipboard-copy permission must be granted.
+Exit code 1 will be returned otherwise.

 uri [--] <file>